mbovel/itp-project/questions.md

 There is no way to find it out if we haven't "repaired" the graph beforehand to derive that `f(b) = f(c)`.

-## Why do we need to repair in DFS order?
+## Why do we need to repair in BFS order?